dogmatiq/dogma/docs/adr/0004-adr-process.md

 We have decided to adopt a process that favours rapid changes, at least while the project is in its infancy.
-To this end, we will allow ADRs in the `proposed` status to be merged to `master` via PRs.
+To this end, we will allow ADRs in the `proposed` status to be merged to `main` via PRs.
 The PRs may contain related code changes.

-Whenever a `proposed` ADR is merged to `master`, a GitHub issue is created to capture discussion about the ADR.
+Whenever a `proposed` ADR is merged to `main`, a GitHub issue is created to capture discussion about the ADR.
 Such issues are given the `adr` label.

-Any `proposed` ADRs remaining on `master` must be resolved either by approving the ADR, or by rejecting it and reverting any associated code changes.
+Any `proposed` ADRs remaining on `main` must be resolved either by approving the ADR, or by rejecting it and reverting any associated code changes.

 ## Consequences